bambooforest/IntroDataScience_Fall_2022/3_data/README.md

 -   [Classification](https://en.wikipedia.org/wiki/Data_classification_(business_intelligence))
     – separation of data into various categories.

-We process raw data to turn it into useful information.
+We can process raw data to turn it into useful information.

 Raw data can come in structured or unstructured formats: